 Before our helicopter ride which was in the afternoon, my birthday (which was delayed due to rain) started with a private surf lesson for Michael and I. We booked with Lahaina Surf Shack and had a great time!

-I had said to Michael on New Years Eve that I wanted to try surfing again so he surprised me with a surf lesson for my birthday.
-We had a semi private lesson which is for two people and one instructor.
+Before this trip I had mentioned to Michael that I wanted to try surfing again so he surprised me with a surf lesson for my birthday.
+We had a semi-private lesson which is for two people and one instructor.
 “Tricky” Ricky took us out and we had a blast!

 Our lesson started on the beach where he briefly broke down how to get up on our board, the correct way to fall that won’t hurt us (and I’m happy to report I didn’t hurt myself) and where to position ourselves on the board.